JCC Brooklyn Summer Camp

 Each camper is provided with a nutritious snack and 100% juice in camp daily.
 Each camper brings a NUT free lunch from home.
 Campers are reminded to always have a water bottle with them.

 All campers should have sunblock brought from home.
-Staff will assist with sunblock if needed.
+Staff will assist with sunblock if needed (our staff prefers to use spray-on sunblock with your children, whenever possible).

 CAMPER BEHAVIOR CODE